 When should I get a mammogram?

-“You really need to have a conversation with your doctor to determine when to have a mammogram,” says Dr. Patel.
+“You really need to have a conversation with your primary care provider to determine when to have a mammogram,” says Dr. Patel.
 “Risk factors such as family history and other health disparities can dictate at which age and the frequency of your examinations.”